 (5) the employee is unable or unavailable to work for reasons unrelated to the compensable injury; or

-(6) the employee returns to work with limitations or restrictions and the employer converts temporary total disability benefits into disabled from trade compensation under section 33 of this chapter.
+(6) the employee returns to work with limitations or restrictions, and the employer converts temporary total disability or temporary partial disability compensation into disabled from trade compensation under section 33 of this chapter.

 form approved by the board.
 If the employee disagrees with the